 How Long to Run Tests

-There is no magic number when it comes to deciding how long to run each test, since there are a number of variables which influence this.
+There is no magic number when it comes to deciding how long to run each test since there are a number of variables that influence this.

-This post can be a little intimidating if you’ve never paid any attention to conversion optimisation and A/B testing, so I’d like to end it with a list of tips and ideas for you to consider.
-These will hopefully alleviate any anxiety, while inspiring you to start taking action, and seeing how conversion optimisation and A/B testing can benefit your business.
+This post can be a little intimidating if you’ve never paid any attention to conversion optimization and A/B testing, so I’d like to end it with a list of tips and ideas for you to consider.
+These will hopefully alleviate any anxiety while inspiring you to start taking action and seeing how conversion optimization and A/B testing can benefit your business.

-- Test all your CTAs: don’t only test the colour of buttons used, but also location, and the copy used.
+- Test all your CTAs: don’t only test the color of buttons used, but also location, and the copy used.
 Just not all at once.

 - Does your site include trust indicators: customer testimonials, awards, reviews, etc.?
 If not, would adding them reduce customer anxiety?
 And if it already does, would changing them result in any impact?

 - What impact would larger product images on category pages produce?

 - If you show related products with each product detail, would increasing or decreasing the number of products shown impact basket size?

 - Would conversions benefit from increasing or decreasing the number of options on any of your products?